bohdanhulobov/homework_62/README.md

 ## Sample Data

-The application automatically seeds the database with sample data on first run.
+The application automatically seeds the database with comprehensive sample data on first run to demonstrate cursor and aggregation functionality effectively.

 ### Test Users for Login